upendmg/freecodecamp-tribute-page-project/README.md

 # freecodecamp-tribute-page-project
-my tribute page to Narendra Modi
+My tribute page to Narendra Modi.
 A Pen created at CodePen.io.
 You can find this one at http://codepen.io/upendmg/pen/yedmxO.